Titling Short Stories and Poems

 A word of caution when titling short stories and poems: Don’t necessarily use your best line if using it as a title will diminish the experience for the reader when they get to it.
 And don’t give away information that might work better being withheld until the right moment.
 If you’ve got a killer last line, save it for the end.

 See if there’s an image in your piece that could represent more than one aspect of your theme.
 I once wrote a short story that was, in part, about a troubled marriage.
 The final image was of a car driving down the highway with “Just Married” painted on the back window.
 I used those two words for the title, which also conveyed the fact that the couple was “just” married, as in “merely” married, but lacking a deep relationship.

 The list of famous works with metaphorical titles is endless: Steinbeck’s The Grapes of Wrath, Adrienne Rich’s poem “Diving into the Wreck”, Raymond Carver’s short story “Popular Mechanics”,…

 Whatever you do, do title the thing.
 And “Untitled” doesn’t count.
 If you’re feeling noncommittal, then the work is unfinished and you must find a path to commitment.
-If you’re thinking your untitled work is unconventional or avant-garde, an editor is more likely to think headless doll and move on to the next submission.
+If you’re thinking your untitled work is unconventional or avant-garde (I heard a poet once call these headless dolls), my money is on an editor moving on to the next submission.